 Your practice management app is something that will be used daily by you and your team, so if you don't love it, or your team don't love it - then guess what?
 It won't get used properly (or even at all).

-And let's face it, it's hard to love the UI of Excel.
+And let's face it, it's hard to love the UI of a spreadsheet.

-Making the switch to a proper practice management system can feel like a daunting task.
+Making the switch to a purpose built practice management system can feel like a daunting task.

-You've managed so far with Excel, is switching really worth it?
+You've managed so far with a spreadsheet, is switching really worth it?

 Well based on the 6 reasons that we've talked through above, the answer is most likely yes.

-By making the switch, you'll find that you can start working more efficiently and more productively, and improve your client experience as a result.
+By implementing accounting practice management software, you'll find that you can start working more efficiently and more productively, and improve your client experience as a result.